 We think the long-term prospects for both small and mid-sized companies are compelling.
 Some could grow rapidly or blossom into the giants of tomorrow.
 But others will struggle or could even go bust.

 Smaller companies are higher-risk investments than larger ones.
-When markets go down, it’s usually smaller companies that suffer the most.
-Their shares are also harder to buy and sell – or ‘less liquid’, which increases risk as fund managers could be forced to sell at lower price than they would like, or experience restricted trading.
+When markets have gone down, it’s usually the smaller companies that have suffered the most.
+Their shares are also harder to buy and sell – or ‘less liquid’, which increases risk as fund managers could be forced to sell at a lower price than they would like, or experience restricted trading.
 That’s because there are fewer buyers and sellers of smaller companies’ shares.

 Opportunities for active managers